Draft Horse Series

 —Wendell Berry, “Taking Draft Animals Seriously”

-This two-day intensive workshop is designed to provide participants with the necessary skills to effectively work with a horse on a farm or in woodlands.
-Topics covered will include: horse behavior and body language, proper handling and grooming techniques, basic training commands, single horse driving principles, harnessing and hitching a horse to farming and logging equipment, and overall horse care and health management.
+This workshop is designed to provide participants with the necessary skills to effectively work with a horse on a farm or in woodlands.
+Topics covered will include: horse behavior and body language, proper handling and grooming techniques, basic training commands, horse driving principles, harnessing and hitching a horse to farming and logging equipment, and overall horse care and health management. *Limit 2 participants

 Whether you are new to working with horses or looking to enhance your existing skills, this workshop will equip you with the tools to successfully work with these intelligent and versatile animals on the farm.